nline/nline-plotlyjs-panel/README.md

 ## Getting started

-The _Data_, _Layout_ and _Config_ fields match the required objects described in [Plotly's documentation](https://plotly.com/javascript/plotlyjs-function-reference/).
+The **data**, **layout**, and **config** fields are required objects described in [Plotly's documentation](https://plotly.com/javascript/plotlyjs-function-reference/).
 They must be in JSON format and structured [by this schema](https://raw.githubusercontent.com/plotly/plotly.js/master/dist/plot-schema.json).
 However, they can be parsed and interpreted as YAML for ease of use in development (see YAML/JSON toggle).
 These fields are consumed by Plotly as `{ data: [traces], layout: layout, config: config }` and produce a Plotly graph within the panel.
-The panel itself can be collapsed, expanded (by dragging) and used to format the contents (like VSCode).

 Data provided by the data source can be transformed via a user-defined script before being delivered to the Plotly chart.
 This `script` section includes a few implicit variables that can be used: